2 First reductions of the problem

 Recall that a representation of a group \(G\) on a vector space \(W\) is said to be irreducible if there are precisely two \(G\)-stable subspaces of \(W\), namely \(0\) and \(W\).
 The representation is said to be reducible otherwise.

-This follows from a profound result of Mazur [ 9 ] from 1979, namely the fact that the torsion subgroup of an elliptic curve over \(\mathbb {Q}\) can have size at most 16.
-In fact a fair amount of work still needs to be done to deduce the theorem from Mazur’s result.
-We will have more to say about this result later.
+This follows from a profound and long result of Mazur [ 7 ] from 1977, namely the fact that the torsion subgroup of an elliptic curve over \(\mathbb {Q}\) can have size at most 16.
+In fact there is still a little more work which needs to be done to deduce the theorem from Mazur’s result.
+A pre-1990 reference for the full proof of this claim is Proposition 6 in §4.1 of [ 9 ] .

 This is the main content of Wiles’ magnum opus.
 We omit the argument for now, although later on in this project we will have a lot to say about a proof of this.